Mr. Saitou

 On the game’s opening menu screen, you can choose to play in an “Easy” mode that will allow you to respawn at the start of the room where you died.
 When you finish the game, you’ll unlock an “Extra” mode that adds more objects and text to the environment while slightly increasing the complexity of the puzzles.
 Despite the fact that the Extra mode and the Easy mode are mutually exclusive, I enjoyed replaying The Witch’s House with the added difficulty.
 You can interact with just about everything you see on screen, and the flavor text is terse yet interesting.
 The house is like a murder playground, and it’s fun to wander around while triggering various awful scenarios.

 The game’s story is self-contained and satisfying.
 There are two extra endings unlocked by meeting special challenge conditions (which aren’t a big deal in Easy mode), and they both add horrifying context to the default ending.
 Apparently, there’s also a fourth ending where the house simply allows you to leave if you wait in the foyer for an hour of real time.
-I’m not going to do that, of course, but that’s neat.
+I’m not going to do that, of course, but that’s a neat concept.

 For me, The Witch’s House was $15 and two hours well spent.
 I think some people might complain about how the spooky atmosphere of the game relies a bit too heavily on jumpscares, which is fair… but they’re very good jumpscares.
-In the end, The Witch’s House presents a perfect short story with excellent pacing that continually surprises the player and doesn’t overstay its welcome.
-The puzzles are clever without being difficult, the 16-bit graphics are beautiful, and the translation is excellent.
+In the end, The Witch’s House presents a perfect short horror story with excellent pacing that continually surprises the player and doesn’t overstay its welcome.
+The puzzles are clever without being overly difficult, the 16-bit graphics are beautiful, and the translation is excellent.

 It’s Not Me, It’s My Basement